-I was first introduced to foraging by my husband who happens to be an Eagle Scout.
+I was first introduced to foraging (finding wild edible plants) by my husband who happens to be an Eagle Scout.
 Early in our marriage he found a an empty field that used to have a nursery on it and it was full of blackberry brambles.
-Carl loves to explore and everywhere we have lived he has been able to find either wild blackberries or mustang grapes for us to forage.
+Carl loves to explore and every where we have lived he has been able to find either wild blackberries or mustang grapes for us to forage.

 Over the years we’ve learned to forage more than just blackberries and grapes and we’ve learned to forage ethically.
 Basically that means that we’re try to do right by the plants, the environment and our neighbors when we forage.

 Tips for Ethical Foraging

 Know your states laws for ethical foraging.
 In Texas you are supposed to get the property owner’s permission before removing anything, including plants or produce, from their property.
 If you don’t have their permission it’s considered stealing and you can be fined or arrested.
 I’m sure other states have similar laws so make sure you know your state’s laws on foraging.